Supporting Your Anxious Child Before Holiday Gatherings

 Some ideas include:

-Deep breathing with a visual such as square, rainbow, or finger breathing
+Deep breathing with a visual like square, rainbow, or finger breathing

-A small sensory tool such as putty, a fidget, or a soft plush
+A small sensory item such as putty, a fidget, or a soft plush

 Asking for a break

-Whispering a coping phrase such as “I can do hard things” or “This feeling will pass”
+Repeating a grounding phrase like “I can do hard things” or “This feeling will pass”

-➤ Practice these skills ahead of time to increase confidence.
+➤ Practice these tools ahead of time so your child feels confident using them.

 4. Identify a Quiet Space Before the Event Begins

-Before entering the gathering, help your child know where they can take space if they begin feeling overwhelmed.
-This might be:
+Before walking in, help your child know where they can go if their body starts to feel overwhelmed.

 An empty bedroom